moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 Please see section "Why MoLöwe?" on the <a href="https://moloewe-leuphana.github.io/">**main page**</a> for inspiration.

-### Start a Storyboard
+### Start your Workshop Plan

-Once you've defined your workshop goal(s), it is time to start a storyboard.
+Once you've defined your workshop goal(s), it is time to start your workshop plan.
 With five monitors, each having a respective tablet, it is easy to lose track of your content.
 A storyboard will help you plan your content and how you arrange it.